Skip to Content

 Auschwitz-Birkenau is the site of one of the greatest mass murders in history.
 If you grew up sometime in the last 40 years you’ve probably studied the Second World War at school, you’ve watched Schindler’s List, you’ve read The Boy in the Striped Pyjamas.
 Like me you probably feel like you know about the Holocaust, you know about Auschwitz.

-But arriving in the place where it all happened and walking through those gates made me realise I didn’t know anything.
-That knowing the facts doesn’t mean you know the story.
-And that even the facts take on a different aspect when you’re standing in the spot where it all took place.
+But arriving in the place where it happened and walking through the infamous gates made me realise I didn’t know anything.
+That knowing the facts doesn’t mean you know the real story.
+And even the facts take on a different aspect when you’re standing there.

 Through the fence at Auschwitz